oonas21/Online-education-ML-project/README.md

 # Online-education-ML-project
 ML project for classifying students' adaptability to online education.
+The notebook includes all the information about this project, including the code and explanations.